-These 'skills' are like special tricks that your smart speaker can perform for you - from turning on the lights in your home through to ordering a pizza.
+These 'skills' are like special tricks that your smart speaker is able to perform for you – from turning on all of the lights in your home through to ordering you a pizza and keeping you updated about when it’s expected to arrive.

-So if you're looking to refresh your Alexa skill sets - or you're a newbie and need to find out what's out there - you've come to the right place.
-Especially because the number of Alexa skills keep growing.
+That means if you're looking to make Alexa even smarter and convenient to have in your home – or you're a newbie and need to know where to begin – you've come to the right place.
+Especially because the number of Alexa skills keep growing each and every day.

-We've been keeping our eye on the best skills you need to know about, and we've collected them together here for easy reference.
+We've been keeping an eye on the best skills you need to know about.
+We've collected them together here for easy reference.
 To make your life easier, we've put the Alexa skills in handy categories: Amazon Echo Alexa skills for smart homes, Alexa skills for travel, Alexa skills for food and drink, and the best games to play on your Amazon Echo.

 The best Alexa skills: music and radio